Asian Beetles vs Ladybugs: Which Is More Harmful?

 Native Ladybugs: The Good Guys

 Our native ladybugs include several species that have lived in the DMV area for generations.
-The most common ones you’ll see are convergent ladybugs, seven-spotted ladybugs, and twice-stabbed ladybugs.
+The most common ones are convergent ladybugs, seven-spotted ladybugs, and twice-stabbed ladybugs.

 Learning to tell Asian beetles vs ladybugs apart is easier once you know what to look for.
-After dealing with both species for years, I’ve found that the head marking is the most reliable identifier.
+The head marking is the most reliable identifier.

-The clearest way to distinguish Asian beetles vs ladybugs is by checking the area behind the head (called the pronotum).
+The clearest way to tell these beetles apart is by checking the area behind the head (called the pronotum).
 Asian beetles have a pale “cheek” area with a distinct black M- or W-shaped mark.
 Native ladybugs don’t have this letter-shaped pattern.
+This single feature is reliable no matter what color the beetle happens to be.

 Color and Spot Variations